listen to: Bhimpalasi.mp3

 Great question!
-I think that the answer might be as confusing as Rahu-Ketu themselves, which is: the result depends almost entirely on the nature of the dispositors themselves, their bhava, incoming drishti etc.
+However, the answer might be as confusing as Rahu-Ketu themselves, which is: the result depends almost entirely on the nature of the dispositors themselves, their bhava, incoming drishti etc.

 For example, if the dispositors of Rahu-Ketu are together (yuti) but in bhava-12, not much will manifest - although the native will churn internally, beset with fantasies and unfulfilled but unpermitted desires perhaps (if Rahu's dispositor is Shani...)